exercism/python/concepts/bitwise-operators/about.md

 This is _not_ the `0b10011001` we would see in languages with fixed-size integers.

+The `~` operator works as expected with `unsigned` byte or integer types.
+These are supported in third-party packages such as `NumPy`, but not in core Python.

 In practice, Python programmers quite often use shift operators and `& | ^` with positive numbers.
-Bitlise operations with negative numbers are much less common.
+Bitwise operations with negative numbers are much less common.